WooCommerce Abandoned Cart Emails: Strategies to Get Shoppers Back to Your Store (Plus 9 Tips + Examples)

 Why should you have an abandoned cart strategy for your WooCommerce store?

-In fact, research shows automated abandoned cart emails have an open rate of 41.18 percent, a click rate of 9.5 percent, and a revenue per recipient of $5.81, which is pretty outstanding.
+In fact, research from Klaviyo shows automated abandoned cart emails have an open rate of 41.18 percent, a click rate of 9.5 percent, and a revenue per recipient of $5.81, which is pretty outstanding.

 What’s more, data also shows conversion rates for abandoned cart emails are three times greater than those for other email automations, on average.

-Once you set up your WooCommerce abandoned cart emails, or abandoned cart email series, and determine your cart recovery strategy, you can let technology do all the heavy lifting for you and gain new customers while you sleep—or at least while you spend your time on other critical aspects of running your business.
+You set up your WooCommerce email campaigns after integrating with a platform like Klaviyo.
+After syncing the data set up abandoned cart emails, or abandoned cart email series, and determine your cart recovery strategy, you can let technology do all the heavy lifting for you and gain new customers while you sleep—or at least while you spend your time on other critical aspects of running your business.

 How do WooCommerce abandoned cart emails work?